SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ### Make the Database Server "talk" to the NAT Instance
 To do this, we need to create a route out to the internet.
 The route needs to be created in the default route table, which is the main route table.

-Go to VPC (within network and content delivery), and Go to "Route Tables," on the left, within the Virtual Private Cloud section.
+Go to VPC (within network and content delivery), and go to "Route Tables," on the left, within the Virtual Private Cloud section.

-click the radio button of the route table that is associated with your VPC, and says "Yes," in the "Main" column.
+Click the radio button of the route table that is associated with your VPC, and says "Yes," in the "Main" column.
 This is the main route table associated with your VPC.

 In the tabs below, click "Routes."

 Click "Edit routes," and then "Add route."

-If we want to go out to the internet, we add "0.0.0.0/0," as our Destination.
+If we want to go out to the internet, we can add something like, "0.0.0.0/0," as our Destination.
 We then add our NAT instance as the Target, by clicking "Instance" on the pulldown menu and then choosing the NAT instance we created above.
 * You should only allow 0.0.0.0/0 on port 80 or 443 to to connect to your public facing Web Servers, or preferably only to an ELB, says A Cloud Guru.

 Click "Save routes."